rubenifrah/data_acquisition/README.md

 ### Step 2: Enrich with Spotify Data

-This is the most critical (and longest) step.
 This script will:
 1. Read `data/all_songs.csv`.
 2. Search Spotify for all ~7,000 songs to get their `spotify_track_id`.
 3.  **Save an intermediate file** `data/songs_with_spotify_ids.csv` so you never have to run the 1-hour search again.
-4. Fetch audio features (danceability, energy, etc.) in batches.
+4. Fetch the associated song lyrics on Genius
 5. Save the final, complete dataset.

 **Before you run:**